SSWConsulting/SSW.Rules.Content/rules/do-you-schedule-a-followup-meeting-after-a-spec-review/rule.md

-1. Go through spec review document and answer any questions
+1. Go through Spec Review document and answer any questions
 2. Talk about approval process at the company… who else needs to get on board?
 What do they need to see?
 3. Talk about budget
     1. Is the estimate acceptable